acidjazz/objectus/readme.md

 ### Basic Usage

-Say you have all your config/opy in the folder `dat/` and your meta tags in `dat/meta.yml` looking like
+Say you have all your config & copy in the folder `dat/` and your meta tags in `dat/meta.yml` looking like

 ```yaml
 ---